The Armoury Roundtable cover art

 About this listen

 Discover the world of swords, armor, and history.
-In each episode, we sit down with passionate individuals from various walks of life who share a passion for swords, stories, and history.
+In each episode, host Gabriele Culot sits down with passionate individuals from various walks of life who share a passion for swords, stories, and military history.

-From dedicated collectors and renowned academics to skilled HEMA practitioners and master swordsmiths, people approach swords for a variety of reasons, and in a variety of different ways, discover them in each new episode.
+From dedicated collectors and renowned academics to skilled HEMA practitioners and master swordsmiths, people approach swords for a variety of reasons, and in a variety of different ways.
+Each new episode explores one of these unique approaches.

 Together, we'll explore the craftsmanship, lore, and cultural significance behind weapons of the past, using them as a starting point to get a better understanding of long-gone worlds.